 Pimsleur Language Learning is designed around the system developed by linguistics scholar Dr Paul Pimsleur.
 He was a scholar of applied linguistics and a founding member of the American Council on the Teaching of Foreign Languages, so his name carries a lot of weight.
 This audio-focused teaching approach trains you to listen and speak languages fast by immersing you in conversation about everyday topics.
 This is a useful method for a lot of learners, but it can quickly become monotonous for people with short attention spans.
 It also lacks the same kind of visual aids that other programs benefit from.
-Overall, it's one of the best learn Spanish software apps, and one of the best learn French softwares too, but not at the top of either list.
+Overall, it's one of the best learn Spanish online apps, and one of the best learn French softwares too, but not at the top of either list.

 Pimsleur review: Method